allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Of course, a microservice should be loosely-coupled from its neighbours.

-Things gets complicated when we need to use microservices as building blocks for a fronted solution.
+Things gets complicated when we need to use microservices as building blocks for a frontend solution.
 So how to build a consistent website or a mobile app on tens or sometimes hundreds of microservices?